 Getting them to change name servers and add CNAME, A records, is another story, probably for another time.

-As we keep advocating for more technological advancement in Ghana, I find that the process of registering a domain could be more simplified and seamless for startups and other businesses.
+As we keep advocating for more tech advancement in Ghana, I find that the process of registering a domain could be more simplified and made seamless for startups and other businesses.
 If more registrars are allowed to issue domain names, the better it will be for all.

 Now that you have read this, you know where to turn if you don’t want to walk to any office, or send a permission letter from your client but are willing to pay more.